Bringing proof that interest is not haram

 My answer:

 No my dear friend.
-Please bear in mind that 'interest' is an English word.
+Please bear in mind that 'interest' is an English www.jstor.org/stable/20832724word.
 The Qur'an obviously was revealed in Arabic.
 The Qur'an has declared 'riba' to be haram.
 Whoever says riba that the Qur'an made haram is the same as every kind of interest today has the burden to provide evidence.

-For now, please bear in mind that evidence has already been provided by many scholars of the early times as well as many contemporary scholars and researchers (e.g. Fazlur Rahman, Abdullah Saeed).
-One only needs to extend the scope of one's studies to see these evidences.
-I will refer to some of these works in my article.
 You may be interested to know that it was only later in the scholarship of Islam that the view that says all kinds of interest is haram, became popular.
 You may like to know that even at the time of the Ottoman empire interest rates of up to 15% were considered permissible and not riba.

 --------